shabbir-hasan/Jalpc/_posts/2017-12-21-how-to-explore-line-lengths-in-python.md

 We *could* follow the lead of the Twitter engineering team, and use this analysis to argue that the PEP8 line length limit should be lifted, so as to not constrain people's "natural" inclinations toward the top end of each distribution.
 But I think that good arguments can be made, in both the case of PEP8 and Twitter's character limit, that this is too eager an interpretation.

 Those controversies aside, it would be interesting to dive a bit deeper into this kind of analysis.
-I can think of a few interesting question you could ask:
+We can think of a few interesting question that may arise in our minds:

 - Where do other Python packages fit on the mode/spread graph?
 - Has the coding style in these packages, reflected in line length, evolved over time?
 - How do individual contributors behave?
 Do they tend to have similar habits across packages?
 - What do these distributions look like for code written in other languages?

-All of these would be interesting to address, but I've spent enough words on this already: I'll leave those questions for another time, or another person.
+All of these would be interesting to address, but you have already read enough words on this: You may leave those questions for another time, or another person.
 Thanks for reading!

 *This post was written entirely in the Jupyter notebook.
 You can [download](http://jakevdp.github.io/downloads/notebooks/PEP8LineLengths.ipynb)